nextstrain/nextclade_data/README.md

 Dataset curation process is automated using GitHub Actions.
 The GitHub Actions workflow is described in [.github/workflows/data-curation.yml](.github/workflows/data-curation.yml).
 It runs on every push to the repository.

-The result of the curation process produces complete fresh data repository, including new index file, and uploads it to remote server, so that the data becomes available for Nextclade users.
+The Github Action rebuilds a fresh, complete data repository, including the new `index.json` file.
+It then uploads data repository to a remote server, so that the new data becomes available for Nextclade users.
+The process can also be reproduced locally, for verification the of results.

 ### Data source

 View the contents of the `data/` directory.
-It contains source data for creating datasets repository.
+It contains the source data for creating a complete dataset repository.
-During rebuild, some files copied to datasets repository as is, others are modified of generated on the fly.
+During rebuild, some files copied to the dataset repository output directory as is, others are modified, or generated on the fly.

  ```
  data